-NEON is a nonprofit organisation that works to bring contemporary culture closer to everyone.
-It is committed to broadening the appreciation, understanding, and creation of contemporary art in Greece and to the firm belief that this is a key tool for growth and development.
-NEON, founded in 2013 by collector and entrepreneur Dimitris Daskalopoulos, breaks with the conventional model of a contemporary art foundation limited to a single location.
-Acting within a multitude of initiatives, spaces, and civic and social contexts, it seeks to expose the power of contemporary art to stimulate, inspire, and affect both the individual and society at large.
-NEON constructively collaborates with public and private cultural institutions and supports programs that increase access and interaction with contemporary art.
+NEON is a non-profit organisation that works to bring contemporary culture closer to everyone.
+It is committed to broadening the appreciation, understanding, and creation of contemporary art in Greece, and to the firm belief that this is a key tool for growth and development.
+NEON, founded in 2013 by collector and entrepreneur Dimitris Daskalopoulos, breaks with the convention that limits the contemporary art foundation of a collector to a single place.
+NEON’s space is the city.
+It acts on a multitude of initiatives, spaces, and civic and social contexts.
+It seeks to expose the ability contemporary art has to stimulate, inspire, and affect the individual and society at large.
+NEON constructively collaborates with cultural institutions and supports the programmes of public and private institutions to enhance increased access and inventive interaction with contemporary art.

 Dimitris Daskalopoulos, OBE is the chairman of the financial services and investment company DAMMA Holdings SA and a founding partner of the Diorama private equity funds.

 As the principal owner, chairman, and chief executive officer, Dimitris oversaw, from 1983, the transformation of a family dairy business into VIVARTIA S.A., Greece’s largest food company, with leading brands in dairy, bakery, frozen foods, and restaurants and 13,000 employees in 29 countries.
 He sold the business in 2007.

 He served as president of the Greek Federation of Food Industries (1999–2006) and as chairman of the Hellenic Federation of Enterprises (SEV) (2006–2014), Greece’s most important entrepreneurial association.
 He was named honorary president of SEV in 2014.